Skip to main content

 Let’s take a closer look at holistic security plans and the role OSINT plays in them.

-Protecting crowds from the most serious threats
+Protecting crowds from serious threats and security risks

-Experts say that the most significant threats to large gatherings are those posed by active shooters, and by terrorists — domestic or foreign — planting explosives.[6]
+Experts say that the most significant threats to large gatherings are those posed by active shooters, and by terrorists — domestic or foreign —planting explosives.[6]
 These explosives may be carried into or near a venue via an automobile, or they may be carried in by a person.[7]
 Those committing ideological crimes often target government buildings and gatherings, and, as illustrated by the incidents in Boston and Manchester, large-scale happenings such as concerts or sporting events.

 To protect patrons and improve venue safety and security, security professionals should develop a holistic program consisting of: